wp-plugins/jonradio-private-site/readme.txt

 A Capability of manage_options is required to access the plugin's settings from the Settings submenu.
 A Capability of manage_users is required to access the plugin's settings from the Users submenu.

 == Changelog ==

+= 2.12 =
+* Wait until Pretty Permalinks applied before deciding whether to force a login
+* Add an Override Advanced Setting with Warnings on Usage, to allow Landing Location and Custom Login to both be specified.
+* Correct coding error that allowed Landing Location with Custom Login, a potential Redirection error
+* Fix Error Log warning on [mb]strpos Offset parameter

 = 2.11.4 =
 * Use Custom Login setting, if present, to redirect failed login attempts with blank username and/or password